Cong-Tien/ShopTestAssignment/README.md

 You only need to take 3 steps to be able to run the project

-## Download my project from GitHub
+## Step 1: Download my project from GitHub

 ### `git clone https://github.com/Cong-Tien/ShopTestAssignment.git`

-## Install the necessary libraries to run the project
+## Step 2: Install the necessary libraries to run the project

 ### `npm instal`
 with npm